top of page

 3. Boost compensation for classroom aides in the school system by 20% to solve the current critical staff shortage, cut the use of more expensive outside contractors, and help boost student performance by strengthening classroom support.

 4. Fund these improvements by returning taxpayer funded support of the Framingham Public Schools (FPS) budget back to the sound level it was at before the Mayor took office and made all his cuts.
-That means restoring support to the FY22 level adjusted for inflation as shown in the green curve in the chart on the right.
+That means restoring support to the FY22 level adjusted for inflation, lowballed at 1.5% annually, as shown in the green curve in the chart on the right.
+The Mayor shifted $18 million from education funding to the city general fund to boost city cash reserves to make it look better for the the recent Moody's credit review.
+If that $18 million was shifted back at the rate of $4.5 million/year for the next 4 years, the schools funding would be largely properly funded during the next Mayoral term.
+[NO NEW TAXES WOULD BE NEEDED FOR THESE MAJOR SCHOOLS IMPROVEMENTS]

 5. Expand Keefe Tech by adding more space to handle the 300 kids currently on its waiting list, boosting job opportunities for kids with a High School education and solving the capacity problem at Framingham High School in the least expensive way.

-6. Expand the Thayer program in the high school, which serves students who have had difficulty succeeding in a traditional academic program, by moving its campus from the small building on Lawrence St to Farley or the former Marian High School.
+6. Expand the Thayer program in the high school, which serves students who have had difficulty succeeding in a traditional academic program, by moving its campus from the small building on Lawrence St to the former Marian High School or Farley.
 This move would also help relieve overcrowding at the High School.
+[THIS WOULD BE A NO COST MOVE, OR COULD BRING IN ADDITIONAL CITY REVENUE BY SELLING THE THAYER BUILDING]

 7. Get parents into the educational loop so they know better how their kids are doing.